Existence and classification of $b$-contact structures: Introduction

 \begin{thm}[Theorem \ref{thm:existencebcontacthprin}] Let $(M,Z)$ be a closed oriented $b$-manifold of dimension three and let $\eta$ be a $b$-plane field.
-Then $\eta$ is homotopic through $b$-plane fields to a fully-overtwisted $b$-contact structure whose set of one-dimensional leaves is any collection of cooriented separating curves $\Gamma$ in $Z$ such that $\chi(Z_+)-\chi(Z_-)=\langle e(\eta), Z\rangle$.
-Furthermore, if two fully-overtwisted $b$-contact structures have isotopic one-dimensional leaves and are homotopic relative to $Z$, then they are $b$-isotopic. \end{thm}
+Then $\eta$ is homotopic through $b$-plane fields to a fully-overtwisted $b$-contact structure whose set of one-dimensional leaves is any collection of separating curves $\Gamma$ in $Z$ such that $\chi(Z_+)-\chi(Z_-)=\langle {e_Z}(\eta), Z\rangle$.
+Furthermore, if two fully-overtwisted $b$-contact structures have isotopic one-dimensional leaves and are homotopic relative to $Z$, then they are $b$-isotopic. \end{thm} The theorem above admits an interpretation in terms of Jacobi geometry: on a three-manifold $M$ with a given separating hypersurface $Z$, any formal $b$-Jacobi structure (see Definition \ref{def:formalJacobi}) is homotopic to a genuine Jacobi structure $(\Lambda,R)$ such that $\Lambda \wedge R \pitchfork 0$ (i.e. a $b$-Jacobi structure), vanishing exactly along $Z$, with prescribed singular foliation.
+Indeed, as we will see, the condition on the set of one-dimensional leaves is necessary for the existence of a $b$-contact structure homotopic to $\eta$.